mendix/docs/content/en/docs/appstore/modules/oidc.md

 Once you have created the microflow (for example `CustomATP_xxx`), you must do the following:

 1. Login as an administrator, for example `Demo_administrator`.
-1. Refresh the module containing your microflow as described in [Installing MxModelReflection](#mxmodelreflection).
+1. Refresh the module containing your microflow as described in [Installing Mx Model Reflection](#mxmodelreflection).
 1. Go to OIDC Config
 1. In the **OpenID Provider** tab, select an existing client configuration and click **Edit**
 1. Check **Enable Access Token Parsing** and select your microflow (for example, *CustomATP_xxx*) as the **custom AccessToken processing microflow**.